Contact Me

 My philosophy towards design and development has been fairly simple: inuitive, efficient, and beautiful.
 What I create should be relevant, pleasing to look at, intuitive to use, and easily maintained.
 I bring this mindset to every project and strive to improve a little more each day.
 My current interest lies in accessibility.
 Every person should have equal and fair access to the web, and I'm constantly learning and growing towards that goal.

 This portfolio serves as a playground to try out ideas, a gallery to showcase my progress, and an introduction to those who’d like to know more.
-If you are interested in working with me, see my resume and what I can do on the skillset page.
+If you are interested in working with me, see my resume and what I can do on the skillset and projects pages.
 If you see something you’d like more information on, reach out to me using the contact page.
 Feedback in the form of constructive criticism, commendation and general advice is always appreciated.

 Professional Experience